 Study in Spain!

-St. Thomas University School of Law and Barry University School of Law are pleased to announce the 19th annual Summer In Spain Program
+St. Thomas University School of Law and Barry University School of Law are pleased to provide students with exciting opportunities to study abroad during the summer semester.
+Click here

 to see the gallery from previous summer sessions!